 As you can see, liabilities are debt.
 The quicker you increase your assets and decrease your liabilities, the sooner you increase your net worth.

 If calculating your net worth sounds difficult, let Personal Capital do it for you.
 Their free tool is simple to use.
 In fact, I use it each month to update our net worth.
-Check out our Personal Capital review to learn what they offer and how it works.

 Average Net Worth By Age